Yandex Cloud

 • Log min duration sample Management console API Terraform

-This setting is similar to Log min duration statement, but only applies to the statements listed in Log statement sample rate.
+This setting works the same as Log min duration statement, but only applies to the statements listed in Log statement sample rate.

 • Log min duration statement Management console API CLI Terraform

-The setting applies at the Managed Service for PostgreSQL cluster level, but it can be overridden at the user level.
+The setting applies at the Managed Service for PostgreSQL cluster level, but can be overridden for individual users.

 • Log min error statement Management console API CLI Terraform

-Defines the logging level for errors of SQL statement execution.
-A message about statement execution is logged if it at least has the specified severity level.
+Defines the logging level for SQL runtime errors.
+The system logs statement execution information if the statement completes with an error of the specified severity level or higher.
 Possible values: DEBUG5, DEBUG4, DEBUG3, DEBUG2, DEBUG1, INFO, NOTICE, WARNING, ERROR, LOG, FATAL, and PANIC.

 The default value is ERROR.
-This means that the PostgreSQL log will include statements that ended with a message with the ERROR, LOG, FATAL, or PANIC severity level.
+This means PostgreSQL will log all statements that ended with an error of the ERROR, LOG, FATAL, or PANIC severity level.

-To disable logging the majority of statements with errors, select the PANIC value.
+To disable logging for most failed statements, select the PANIC value.

 • Log min messages Management console API CLI Terraform

-This setting defines the logging level in PostgreSQL.
-All messages of the selected severity level (or higher) are logged.
+Defines the PostgreSQL logging level.
+The system logs all messages with the selected severity level or higher.
 Possible values (in ascending order of severity): DEBUG5, DEBUG4, DEBUG3, DEBUG2, DEBUG1, INFO, NOTICE, WARNING, ERROR, LOG, FATAL, and PANIC.

 The default value is WARNING.
-This means that the PostgreSQL log will include all messages with the WARNING, ERROR, LOG, FATAL, and PANIC severity level.
+This means PostgreSQL will log all messages with the WARNING, ERROR, LOG, FATAL, and PANIC severity level.

-To disable logging of most messages, select PANIC.
+To disable logging for most messages, select PANIC.

 • Log parameter max length Management console API CLI Terraform

-The minimum value is -1 (parameter values are logged fully); the maximum value is 1073741823.
-By default, the minimum value is used.
+The minimum value is -1 (parameter values are logged in full) and the maximum is 1073741823.
+By default, the system uses the minimum value.

 • Log parameter max length on error All interfaces

-The minimum value is -1 (parameter values are logged fully); the maximum value is 1073741823.
-By default, the minimum value is used.
+The minimum value is -1 (parameter values are logged in full) and the maximum is 1073741823.
+By default, the system uses the minimum value.

 • Log recovery conflict waits Management console API CLI